Switching Power Supplies¶

 | C47 (2.2 µF) + C50 (220 nF) | Input decoupling located directly at the LMR36510 VIN pin.
 Part of the downstream energy buffer — sized for fast transient demand, not for bulk. |

-Why feedback resistors are in the 100 kΩ range, not lower: The LMR36510 FB pin draws only 2.1 nA typical.
-With R48 = 24.9 kΩ, the divider current is 1.0 V / 24.9 kΩ = 40 µA.
-Using a 10 kΩ bottom would push that to 100 µA — wasted on a battery-monitor product whose entire idle target is sub-mA.
-Higher impedance is also fine because the FB pin is high impedance; the only consideration is noise pickup, mitigated by the 0603 placement directly under the IC.
+Why feedback resistors are in the 100 kΩ range, not lower: The LMR36510 FB pin draws only 2.1 nA typical, so the divider can be high-impedance with no meaningful FB-current error.
+With R48 = 24.9 kΩ the divider draws 1.0 V / 24.9 kΩ = 40 µA — negligible against the regulator's tens-of-mA operating draw, with no reason to waste more in a lower-value divider.
+The only real trade-off at high impedance is noise pickup at the FB node, mitigated by the 0603 placement directly under the IC.

 3.3V Stage (TLV62569DBV)¶